Service & Repair

 Rails and ladders: Ladders and safety rails are available upon request at no charge.
 If you want either or both for your bed, please submit your request in ReADY.
 Log-in with your VUnet ID.
 Select furniture and bedrails/bed ladders.
 Then type in a description, such as side of room or bedding color.

 How to Unloft and Loft Your Bed:

-Former Area Maintenance Supervisor, Henry Murrey, guides 3 Vanderbilt students (just like you) through the process, showing you what – and what not – to do.
+Former Housing Facilities Supervisor, Henry Murrey, guides 3 Vanderbilt students (just like you) through the process, showing you what – and what not – to do.

 Facilities has prepared this information to aid you in understanding and operating the heating and air conditioning system in your building.
 Filters are routinely changed in residential spaces.
 To help with air circulation, do not position your bed against the unit.
 Also, be aware of how weather impacts the operation of the system.
 For specific details about the heating and cooling system in your building, read the information below.

 Vanderbilt University currently uses two primary methods of heating and cooling.
 The two types